Extended Parallel Corpus for Amharic-English Machine Translation

 Amharic uses a syllabic writing system, Ethiopic.
-Each Amharic letter systematically conflates a consonant and vowel.
-Sometimes consonants and vowels can be written as bare consonants or bare vowels.
-Some phonemes that have one or more homophonic script representations and peculiar labiovelars, sometimes compromise the consistency of the writing system.
-There is no case difference in Amharic orthography; it is written from left to right.
+Each Amharic letter systematically conflates a consonant and vowel (\textit{e.g.}, \foreignlanguage{ethiop}{ba} /{b\textipa{@}}/ and \foreignlanguage{ethiop}{bu} /{bu}/).
+Sometimes consonants and vowels can be written as bare consonants (\textit{e.g.}, \foreignlanguage{ethiop}{be} /{b}/) or bare vowels (\textit{e.g.}, \foreignlanguage{ethiop}{'a} /{a}/ in \foreignlanguage{ethiop}{'agare} /{ag\textipa{@}r}/).
+Some phonemes with one or more homophonic script representations and peculiar labiovelars sometimes compromise the consistency of the writing system.
+In Amharic orthography, there is no case difference.
+It is written from left to right.
 In present-day Amharic writings, words are delimited by plain space.

-Like other Semitic languages, Amharic words are highly inflectional and have a root-pattern morphology.
-Therefore, Amharic lexicons cannot contain all word forms.
-The available bilingual lexicons contain only lemmas of common words.
+Like other Semitic languages, Amharic words are highly inflectional and have a root-pattern morphology \cite{DBLP:series/tanlp/FabriGHKW14}.
+Therefore, Amharic lexicons cannot contain all word forms; the available bilingual lexicons contain only lemmas of common words.
 This hinders us to use sentence aligners that require bilingual lexicons.

-Thus, in this research, we collected bilingual documents from various sources and aligned sentences by addressing language-specific issues.
-Also, we trained and evaluated neural machine translation (NMT) and phrase-based statistical machine translation (PBSMT) models using the corpus.
+Thus, in this research, we compiled a parallel corpus\footnote{The corpus is available at: \url{http://dx.doi.org/10.24352/ub.ovgu-2018-145}} for Amharic-English machine translation by extending the Ge'ez Frontier Foundation's news corpus made available for research purposes.
+We collected additional bilingual documents from various sources to compile the corpus.
+We also trained and evaluated NMT and SMT models using the corpus.